 The application form and the administration of the credit are relatively simple.
 However, it can be difficult for DOR to verify that equipment purchased by taxpayers qualifies for the pollution control tax credit, since this determination requires a certain level of scientific knowledge that DOR's auditors may not possess.

 Potential Performance Measures

 Performance measures could include:

-- 1. Type of equipment purchased and its related environmental impact. - 2.
-Increase in pollution control equipment purchases relative to states that do not offer similar credits.
+1. Type of equipment purchased and its related environmental impact.

 Prior Review